Facebook

 Immunotherapy

-A new approach to treating cancer, immunotherapy is an exciting and effective treatment that has boosted immune systems enough for patients with NSCLC so they can fight the disease.
+A new approach to cancer treatment, immunotherapy is an exciting and effective treatment that has boosted immune systems enough for patients with NSCLC to fight the disease.

-The CC Formula can help the immune system recognize cancer cells and strengthen its response so that it will then destroy the cancer cells.
-For more information on the CC Formula and the immune system click here.
+The CC Formula can help the immune system recognize cancer cells and strengthen its response to destroy the cancer cells.
+For more information on the CC Formula and the immune system, click here.

 Clinical Trials

-Lung cancer is a deadly disease that takes the lives of many people every day.
+Lung cancer is a deadly disease that takes many people's lives every day.
 However, participating in clinical trials can mean getting life-extending treatments not otherwise available to lung cancer patients who do not participate and often help advance research for this terrible disease.

-The National Cancer Institute (NCI) recommends that people with lung cancer consider participating in clinical trials as these offer treatment options which are at times very effective against the devastating effects of this form of tumor - extending their lifespan or even curing them altogether.
-The doctors conducting these tests also hope they will be able to discover new methods for diagnosing and treating other types of cancers too!
+The National Cancer Institute (NCI) recommends that people with lung cancer consider participating in clinical trials as these offer treatment options that are, at times, extremely effective against the devastating effects of this form of tumor - extending their lifespan or even curing them altogether.
+The doctors conducting these tests also hope to discover new methods for diagnosing and treating other types of cancers too!

 Prognosis

-While the survival rate for lung cancer in women is higher than that of men at all stages, this overall five-year survival rate still only reaches 23% among females (compared to 16% for men).
-The good news is that these rates are increasing and have been expected to keep improving as treatment improves.
+While the survival rate for lung cancer in women is higher than that of men at all stages, this five-year survival rate still only reaches 23% among females (compared to 16% for men).
+The good news is that these rates are increasing, and we expect them to continue improving as treatments advance.

 Last thoughts

-Lung Cancer in Women is a real concern.
-If you are living with lung cancer, the first and most important step to take is getting an accurate diagnosis of your specific type of lung cancer.
-This will help you get the best treatment plan for yourself that can be customized based on what stage your disease has progressed to as well as any other health conditions you may have.
-It's vital that patients understand all their options so they can make informed decisions about their care going forward.
+Lung Cancer in Women is a genuine concern.
+If you are living with lung cancer, the first and most crucial step is getting an accurate diagnosis of your specific type of lung cancer.
+It will help you obtain the best treatment plan tailored to your particular needs, considering the stage of disease progression and any other concurrent health conditions you may have.
+Patients must understand all their options to make informed decisions about their care.

 Sharing is caring